dnsl48/gauger/README.md

 The main goal of these is one could understood the behaviour and implications of an entity by only reading its API and comments.

 #### UML

-All entities of the project are described with the PlantUML.
-These files are stored in the `uml/plantuml` directory.
+All entities of the project are described with PlantUML.
+These files are in the `uml/plantuml` directory.
 PlantUML is an Open-Source UML generator.
-For more information visit its site: <http://plantuml.com>
+For more information visit its official site: <http://plantuml.com>

-#### This Readme
+#### This file

 The most essential concepts are explained here.
-These help to look at the tool from the top and begin to use it immediately.
+It helps to look at the tool from the top and to start using it almost immediately.

 Here is the list of the top layer entities:

- * `Gauger` : A static storage for samples
+ * `Sample` : A shortcut for a use case (e.g., the sample `Timer` provides time profiling)
- * `Sample` : A shortcut for a use case (e.g., the sample `Timer` provides microtime profiling)
+ * `Gauger` : A static storage for samples' instances
- * `Gauge` : A profiler entity; provides ability to gather several indicators together
+ * `Gauge` : Provides ability to gather several indicators together
- * `Dial` : Contains an Indicator and optionally its Filter, collects stamps of indicator's data
+ * `Dial` : Contains an Indicator and optionally its Filter; collects stamps
- * `Stamp` : [Business-Object](http://en.wikipedia.org/wiki/Business_object) that contains some data and its identifier
+ * `Stamp` : [Business-Object](http://en.wikipedia.org/wiki/Business_object) that contains harvested data and its identifier
  * `Indicator` : Produces profiling data
- * `Filter` : Filters the produced data by some user defined criteria
+ * `Filter` : Filters stamps by some criteria
- * `Formatter` : Converts data produced by the indicators into a string representation
+ * `Formatter` : Converts data produced by indicators to a string representation

-Although [there is a diagram of these](uml/plantuml/gauger.png), for start using the library we have to deal with the first two entities only.
+Although there is a [diagram](uml/plantuml/gauger.png) of these entities, for start using the library we have to deal with the first two ones only.
-As mentioned, the samples are shortcuts for some use cases.
+As mentioned, samples are shortcuts for some use cases.
 It means that as long as we have a classic scenario, we only have to choose one of the samples and use it.

 There are four built-in samples:
  * `Timer` : Shows microtime intervals that parts of code between stamps have taken
  * `Totals` : Shows application total duration and its memory peak usage
  * `Sample1` : Provides microtime and memory profiling
- * `Preload1` : Shows arrays of data as if they were harvested as stamps
+ * `Preload1` : Shows custom data as if it was harvested as stamps

-Gauger is a static storage for samples, so that we can obtain them from every place of our code just calling its method `getSample`.
+The `Gauger` is the static storage for samples, so that we can obtain them from every place of our code just calling its method `getSample`.
-The first argument is a user-defined unique key for the sample throughout an application, whereas the second is its classname and has to be passed only once for each key.
+The first argument is a user-defined unique key for the sample throughout an application, whereas the second is a sample's classname and has to be passed only once for each key.

 ##### Totals